Sheldon H. Jacobson

 Biography

-Sheldon H. Jacobson is a Founder Professor of Computer Science, Director of the Simulation and Optimization Laboratory, and Founding Director of the Bed Time Research Institute at the University of Illinois at Urbana-Champaign.
-He holds appointments in Industrial and Enterprise Systems Engineering, Electrical and Computer Engineering, Mathematics, Statistics, and the College of Medicine.
+Sheldon H. Jacobson is a Founder Professor of Computer Science, Director of the Simulation and Optimization Laboratory, and Founding Director of the Bed Time Research Institute at the University of Illinois Urbana-Champaign.
+He holds appointments in Industrial & Enterprise Systems Engineering, Electrical & Computer Engineering, Mathematics, and the Carle Illinois College of Medicine.
 He has a B.Sc. and M.Sc. in Mathematics from McGill University and a Ph.D. in Operations Research from Cornell University.
-He has served on the faculties at Case Western Reserve University (Weatherhead School of Management, 1988-1993), Virginia Tech (Industrial and Systems Engineering, 1993-1999), and the University of Illinois (1999-present).
+He has served on the faculties at Case Western Reserve University (Weatherhead School of Management, 1988-1993), Virginia Tech (Industrial & Systems Engineering, 1993-1999), and the University of Illinois (1999-present).
+He served as a Program Director at the National Science Foundation (Engineering Directorate) from 2012-2014.

-He has published 207 peer-reviewed articles, 11 book chapters, 50 conference proceedings, over 450 professional and editorial publications, and delivered over 510 presentation, seminars and posters at conferences, universities, and research laboratories around the world.
-He has directed 27 Ph.D. dissertations and been awarded over $5M of research support from the National Science Foundation and the Air Force Office of Scientific Research.
+He has published 214 peer-reviewed articles, 12 book chapters, 50 conference proceeding papers, over 590 professional/editorial publications, and delivered over 540 presentations (including 20 invited plenaries and keynotes), seminars and posters at conferences, universities, and research laboratories around the world.
+He has directed 30 Ph.D. dissertations and been awarded over $5M of research support from the National Science Foundation and the Air Force Office of Scientific Research.

-He has made several seminal research contributions, all focusing on applying operations research and optimization-based artificial intelligence to address societal problems of national interest.
+He has made several seminal research contributions, all focusing on applying operations research and advanced analytics to address societal problems of national interest.
 He launched the research field, aviation security analytics, demonstrating how probabilistic models, optimization, and artificial intelligence can be used to improve the performance of aviation security systems.
-His research on multi-level aviation security passenger screening at airports was the precursor to risk-based security, providing the foundational concepts that informed the design and implementation of TSA Precheck© (see the presentation he delivered on 3 October 2003 to the TSA outlining the benefits and foundations for differential passenger screening; see also the video).
-His contributions have been recognized with numerous awards, including a 2003 Guggenheim Fellowship and the 2018 INFORMS Impact Prize, given biennially to recognize widespread impact of operations research.
+His foundational research on multi-level aviation security passenger screening at airports was the precursor to risk-based security, providing the foundational concepts that informed the design and implementation of TSA Precheck©.
+His contributions have been recognized with numerous awards, including a 2003 Guggenheim Fellowship, the 2018 INFORMS Impact Prize, given biennially to recognize widespread impact of operations research, and both the 2023 Clayton J. Thomas Award from the Military Operations Research Society and the 2024 J. Steinhardt Prize from the INFORMS Military and Security Society, both for his sustained contributions to homeland security.
 His research on the design of pediatric vaccine formularies introduced the use of operations research in the pediatric immunization domain.
 His research on bridging obesity, transportation, and fuel consumption established the impact of transportation on obesity, providing the foundation for non-medical obesity interventions based on modes of transportation.
 His research on computational redistricting demonstrates how optimization-based AI can be used to combat gerrymandering by creating a transparent environment for designing and evaluating district maps.

 His research has been widely reported and communicated in the national press, including the Washington Post, the Chicago Tribune, the Los Angeles Times, and the Boston Globe, editorialized in the New York Times, and discussed in Business Week, Forbes, Kiplinger, and The Osgood Files on CBS radio.
-He has appeared on The Street Signs (CNBC), The Closing Bell (CNBC), Weekends with Alex Witt (MSNBC), Washington Post Radio, CBS This Morning, CBC Canada News (television and radio), and BBC World News (television and radio).
+He has appeared on CNBC's Street Signs and The Closing Bell, MSNBC’s Weekends with Alex Witt, Washington Post Radio, CBS This Morning, CNN’s Situation Room with Wolf Blitzer, and CBC Canada News (television and radio), and BBC World News (television and radio).
 His views have been published as opinion-editorials and letters in the Washington Post, Quartz, CNN Opinion, Inside Higher Ed, the Wall Street Journal, and the Chicago Tribune.

 Research Topics